hellofromjess/hellofromjess/README.md

 - 👋 Hi, I’m @hellofromjess
 - 👀 I’m interested in ...
 Data analytics, spatial analytics, and data visualization ... and also indie music
 - 🌱 I’m a knower of ...
-SQL, Python, and visualization things
+SQL and other things
 - 📫 How to reach me ... jess@hellofromjess.com